AT A GLANCE

 OVERVIEW

-Dr. Keya Chakraborty brings over 18 years of experience in academia to her role as a faculty member and researcher at Srishti Manipal Institute of Art, Design, and Technology in Bangalore, India.
-As a recognized Critical Geographer, her passion lies in exploring the connections between human society and the environment.
-Currently, she serves as the Post-graduate Head of Studies for Information Arts and Information Design Practice (IAIDP), shaping the educational experiences of future design professionals.
-Her leadership extends beyond the classroom as she spearheads the Centre for Reimagining Transitions, a hub for research exploring innovative approaches towards transitions and its challenges.
+Dr. Keya Chakraborty brings more than 19 years of experience in academia to her role as a faculty member and researcher at the Srishti Manipal Institute of Art, Design, and Technology in Bangalore, India.
+As a recognized Critical Geographer, she is passionate about exploring the connections between human society and the environment.
+Currently, she serves as the Post-graduate Programme Leader for Information Arts and Information Design Practice (IAIDP), shaping the educational experiences of future design professionals.

 Dr. Chakraborty embarked on her research journey with a Ph.D. in Urban Planning from the Indian Institute of Technology, Kharagpur, India.
-Her doctoral research focused on spatial inequality and its link to human development and wellbeing of the city dwellers.
-Following her PhD, she pursued postdoctoral research opportunities at two prestigious institutions: the Urban Transformations Lab at Sungkyunkwan University in South Korea and the Centre for Integrated Sustainable Technologies for Urban Planning (CiSTUP) at the Indian Institute of Science, Bangalore, India.
-Her postdoctoral research wasn’t confined to academia.
-While pursuing her fellowship, she actively engaged with policymakers, NGOs, and experts in the critical fields of sustainability, inequality, environmental issues, and climate change.
+Her doctoral research focused on spatial inequality and its connection to human development and the well-being of city dwellers.
+Following her PhD, she pursued postdoctoral research opportunities at two prestigious institutions: the Urban Transformations Lab at Sungkyunkwan University in South Korea and the Center for Integrated Sustainable Technologies for Urban Planning (CiSTUP) at the Indian Institute of Science, Bangalore, India.
+Her postdoctoral research extended beyond academia.
+While pursuing her fellowship, she actively engaged with policymakers, NGOs, and experts in the vital areas of sustainability, inequality, environmental issues, and climate change.
 Her focus on case studies ensured her research had real-world relevance, leading to publications in esteemed international journals and national media coverage.

-At present she actively contributes to the field of sustainability transition studies through her numerous publications in international journals.
-Her expertise extends beyond research and into the realm of teaching pedagogy and public policy.
+At present, she actively contributes to the field of sustainability transition and transformation studies, incorporating the more-than-human world’s perspective through her numerous publications in international journals.
+Her expertise extends beyond research to include teaching pedagogy and public policy.
 This breadth of knowledge makes her an asset to the academic community and a driving force for positive change.

 EDUCATION